KILL BED BUGS WITH OUR THERMAL REMEDIATION HEAT TREATMENT SYSTEM

+Bed bugs are very hard to kill and control.
 AmeriPest Solutions stands apart from other pest control services with our advanced Thermal Remediation Treatment.
-We provide our customers with a bed bug treatment that kills bed bugs.
+We provide our customers with a bed bug treatment that kills bed bugs within hours and without chemicals.
+We use high temperatures to make it impossible for bed bugs to survive.

-AmeriPest Solutions prides itself on being one of the few pest control providers in our service area that offers Thermal Remediation Heat Treatments.
+AmeriPest Solutions prides itself on being one of the few pest control providers in our service area that offers Thermal Remediation Heat Treatment to kill bed bugs effectively in an entire space.
 These treatments kill all life stages of the bed bug, including the eggs.
 Thermal Remediation Treatments are the quickest, most effective, and efficient form of bed bug treatments on the market today.
+We use just high temperatures to make it impossible for bed bugs to survive while leaving your furniture and room intact.

 AmeriPest Solutions uses the state-of-the-art Thermal Remediation Treatment due to bed bugs’ growing resistance to chemical products.